raoul2000/yii2-workflow/guide/intro-workflow.md

 ```

 It is important to remember that by definition, a call to `sendToStatus()` does not handle persistence of the model, and it is your responsability
-to ensure that the model is saved correctly.
+to ensure that the model is saved correctly, when needed.

 ### Summary